-Students will be housed likely in Richmond Hall on campus for the first week of the program, arranged through Conference Services.
-Students will be housed in a hotel in Madrid, along the Camino, they will stay in hostels with other pilgrims.
+Students will be stay in single rooms in the San Martín Pinario during their time in Santiago de Compostela.
+Along the Camino, they will stay in hostels with other pilgrims.
 In both instances, laundry will be hand-washed by each student at the hotel (or at a local Laundromat), so be sure to pack lightweight and quick-drying clothing!